k0src/Typst-for-Obsidian/README.md

     - Backlinks in exported PDFs (done)
     - Support for linking to Typst files from Typst files, and linking to Typst files from Markdown notes
     - Add linked mentions to backlinks section in sidebar (and graph view)
+    - Autocomplete in editor for backlinks
 - [x] Support for more template variables
 - [ ] Improve error handling and reporting
 - [ ] Test and ensure support for all popular Typst packages
 - [ ] Add support for rendering Typst code in fenced code blocks
-- [ ] Better incremental complication
+- [ ] Better incremental compilation
 - [ ] Editor spellchecker
 - [ ] Organize code...